 The Authority is generally predisposed to prices reflecting cost differences necessary to service different customer groups where these can be clearly identified.
-Differential pricing meets the objective of economic efficiency by providing appropriate pricing signals to different groups.
+Differential pricing meets the objective of economic efficiency by providing appropriate pricing signals to different groups and ensures that costs related to other customers are not imposed on others.